explicitClick to confirm you are 18+

 https://www.youtube.com/watch?v=O7j8HGHxBLM

 Brandon Straka launched the #WalkAway movement.
 As former Democrat, he left the party because he didn’t like the direction it was taking.
 He realized that the media had been lying about Trump and Hillary.
-As homosexual, he also worried about their alliance with radical Muslims.
+As homosexual, he also worried about the Democrat alliance with radical Muslims.
 Facebook simply blocked him just as he was organizing a major political event, thus preventing him from communicating with his enormous audience!

-Laura Loomer has also been banned from most social media platforms, simply because she directly criticizes Islamic organizations and denounces their links with terrorism:
+Laura Loomer has also been banned from most social media platforms, simply because she criticizes Islamic organizations and denounces their links with terrorism:

 https://www.youtube.com/watch?v=23sbEuWXjoM&feature=youtu.be